how to get to 15% body fat

 conclusion

+Achieving 15% body fat is an important first milestone for many people.
+As we are not aiming for advanced levels of leanness the process should be a relatively simple and enjoyable one when executed the right way.
 This time should be used to learn and apply important training and nutrition principles and build lifestyle habits that will be required for your journey ahead, and more advanced fitness goals in the future.
 It is important to enjoy the process, focus on the journey, and not be too fixated on the destination.
-You will get there!

 read more articles on fat loss